Cats

 Can kittens have peanut butter – Final Thoughts

-Yes, a kitten eating peanut butter once or twice a week will pose no serious threat to its health.
+A kitten eating peanut butter once or twice a week will pose no serious threat to its health.
 However, feeding your cat peanut butter twice daily every day can lead to xylitol poisoning and other health issues, such as abnormal weight gain.